Brenden Hall

+Brenden Hall, OAM (born 27 May 1993) is an Australian Paralympic swimmer.
+He competed at the, 2008 Beijing Paralympics, 2012 London Paralympics, 2016 Rio Paralympics, 2020 Tokyo Paralympics and the 2024 Paris Paralympics.
+At the end of the Paris Paralympics, he had won three gold, one silver and three bronze medals.

 Personal

 Hall was born on 27 May 1993 in the Queensland town of Nambour.
 At the age of six, he had his right leg amputated after complications from chicken pox.
 The disease also resulted in the loss of 70% of his hearing.
 Initially he was reliant on a wheelchair but in the mid-2000s he was fitted with a prosthetic leg.
 Hall said "didn't really care how I walked, just that I could walk".
 Hall attended Petrie State School.
 In 2017, he completed a Bachelor of Exercise and Sports Science at the University of Queensland.
-In 2021, he is halfway through a Bachelor of Physiotherapy at the Australian Catholic University.
+He is completing a Bachelor of Physiotherapy at the Australian Catholic University.
 He is an ambassador for the Aspiration for Kids programme. and Sporting Wheelies and Disabled Association's Game Changers.
+He lives on the Sunshine Coast with his partner Brittany Daniec and son Bodhi.